robilemos89/adback-wordpress/adback-solution-to-adblock/README.txt

 * To watch a video ad to access the content

 == Changelog ==
+= 2.4.0 =
+* Include full script inside the page
+* Allow data to transit through the internal proxy if permalink are configured

 = 2.3.1 =
 * External library fix